reahl/reahl/reahl-doc/doc/tutorial/ownwidget.rst

    called a "widget" in JQuery UI parlance.
 It makes sense in their world, because a JQuery UI widget is written in JavaScript only.
-Reahl uses this infrastructure to let you build the JavaScript side of a Reahl |Widget|.
+Reahl uses this infrastructure to let you build the JavaScript *side* of a Reahl |Widget|.

 What works quite well with such code is to put the JavaScript half of your |Widget| into what JQuery UI calls a "JavaScript widget".
-This is something that is very much like class in JavaScript that is attached to an |HTMLElement| which represents your |Widget| in the browser DOM.
+This is something that is very much like a class in JavaScript that is attached to an |HTMLElement| which represents your |Widget| in the browser DOM.

 Here is an example of how we do it: